 - Sizing and fit

-The most important feature of gloves and wrist guards are that they can slide on the tarmac if you take a fall.
+The most important feature of gloves and wrist guards is that they can slide on the tarmac if you take a fall.
 This will convert most of the impact energy into a controlled slide.
 Hence your hands and wrists are well protected and will not get hurt easily.
 So look out for plastic caps and parts on the glove or wrist guard which can slide.

-Pro E-Skate Gloves from flatland3d and Knox
+Flatland3D Pro E-Skate Gloves

 These gloves are specially designed for e-skating.
 In my opinion, the Pro E-skate gloves form flatland and Knox offer great protection and at the same time, your hands will still be sensible enough for your remote control.
-Flatland is a company which is committed to electric skateboarding accessories.
-Knox has a pretty long history in producing protective motorcycle and bicycle gloves.
+Flatland is a company that is committed to electric skateboarding accessories.
+Knox has a pretty long history of producing protective motorcycle and bicycle gloves.
 Now they have teamed up and designed a glove, especially for e-skateboarders.
-These gloves have the special Knox patented Scaphoid (wrist bone which brakes most of the times) Protection System (SPS) built in to protect your hand and wrist by adding two sliders to the palm of the glove.
+These gloves have the special Knox patented Scaphoid (wrist bone which brakes most of the time) Protection System (SPS) built in to protect your hand and wrist by adding two sliders to the palm of the glove.
 Additionally, the company has built-in a new one-directional flexible wrist plate.
 It is flexible in the forward direction for comfort, but rigid in the other direction to prevent hyperextension.
 This wrist guard is designed to not interfere with holding your remote control easily.
 But if it does you can remove it!
 Hence these gloves offer similar protection like wrist guards but still let you hold the remote control comfortably in your hands.

 Original E-Skate Gloves from flatland3d and Knox

 Original skate gloves have free fingertips and are designed for riders who want to feel the remote control in their hands.
-Like the Pro E-Skate gloves, they have the SPS built in, hold a special terry cloth thumb panel to use as a wipe for your helmet visor.
+Like the Pro E-Skate gloves, they have the SPS built-in, hold a special terry cloth thumb panel to use as a wipe for your helmet visor.

 Best knee and elbow pads for electric skateboarding

 Let’s think about taking a fall.
 You will probably fall onto your hands and after that land on your knees.
 So proper knee protection can save us a lot of pain.
 Furthermore, we often roll out a fall, hence elbow protection is a good idea as well.
 I have owned a few knee pads and can say the bigger the better.
 But while we want good protection the pads should not get too bulky so riding gets impossible.
-I did research regarding the best knee and elbow pads on the market (you can get to my full article here) and will present you the best ones.
+I did research regarding the best knee and elbow pads on the market (you can get to my full article here) and will present to you the best ones.

 What to look for when choosing knee and elbow pads